anytko/js_search_engine/readme.md

 This image search engine uses JavaScript and the GIPHY API to search for and return images using keyword and number of GIF's input fields.
 Specifically, the websire returns and displays a chosen number of images based on the user-selected keyword at a rate of 100 calls per hour (based on GIPHY API use limits).
 This website also provides a contact section and form that can be used to contact the website developer.
 This website is built using HTML, CSS, and JavaScript.

 ## Usage
 This website is used to return and display images based on user-selected keywords and number of desired images form fields.
-The default theme is "wild west movies", but can easily be bachged by entering a new keyword/search query.
+The default theme is "wild west", but can easily be bachged by entering a new keyword/search query.
 The contact section in the website navbar is linked to a form that can be used to contact the website developer. **Form responses are uploaded and organized using formspree.io.**

 ## Technologies Used
 - HTML